 From Bonn to Katowice and beyond: Youth Empowerment and Climate Change

-The project is aimed at young people from Germany and Poland.
-Twenty-four students aged between 16 and 19 from both countries participate in a mutual youth exchange to Bonn (09/2018) and Krakow (12/2018) respectively.
-Climate change – as a cross-border phenomenon – is at the centre of the meetings and will be experienced as such in the context of the project.
+The project was aimed at young people from Germany and Poland.
+Twenty-four students aged between 16 and 19 from both countries participated in a mutual youth exchange to Bonn (09/2018) and Krakow (12/2018) respectively.
+Climate change – as a cross-border phenomenon – was at the centre of the meetings and experienced as such in the context of the project.

-Well-proven methods of political education are used to reach the project goals.
-Besides participatory and interactive learning methods (especially from the field of Global Learning) and the joint exploration of local climate change initiatives on the ground, expert interviews form a central part of the youth exchange programme.
-The UN-City of Bonn, which was the venue of the UN Climate Change Conference (COP 23) in 2017 and which hosts several UN-Secretariats, offers numerous contact persons for that matter.
-The second youth exchange to Krakow will take place at the same time as the COP 24, which in 2018 will be held in Katowice.
-Here, participants will meet with representatives of organizations that have travelled to Poland in order to attend the UN climate change summit.
+Well-proven methods of political education were used to reach the project goals.
+Besides participatory and interactive learning methods (especially from the field of Global Learning) and the joint exploration of local climate change initiatives on the ground, expert interviews formed a central part of the youth exchange programme.
+The UN-City of Bonn, which was the venue of the UN Climate Change Conference (COP 23) in 2017 and which hosts several UN-Secretariats, offered numerous contact persons for that matter.
+The second youth exchange to Krakow took place at the same time as the COP 24, which in 2018 was held in Katowice.
+Here, participants met with representatives of organizations that had travelled to Poland in order to attend the UN climate change summit.

-The project supports young people to recognize and understand complex processes, relationships and developments in a globalized world as well as to critically reflect on their own values and acting.
-The direct encounter and exchange with local and international key actors in the field of climate change policy – from both civil society and politics – allows participants to recognize chances, challenges and (own) options for getting involved.
-The international nature of the project strengthens young people’s ability to change perspectives, to emphasize and to deal with inconsistencies, complexity and diversity.
-Furthermore, the cross-border encounter with peers from a neighbouring European country promotes and strengthens participants’ intercultural competences, language skills, friendships, tolerance as well as mutual understanding and it lays the foundation for future international and/or European engagement.
-In addition, the identification with Europe is strengthened.
+The project supported young people to recognize and understand complex processes, relationships and developments in a globalized world as well as to critically reflect on their own values and acting.
+The direct encounter and exchange with local and international key actors in the field of climate change policy – from both civil society and politics – allowed participants to recognize chances, challenges and (own) options for getting involved.
+The international nature of the project strengthened young people’s ability to change perspectives, to emphasize and to deal with inconsistencies, complexity and diversity.
+Furthermore, the cross-border encounter with peers from a neighbouring European country promoted and strengthened participants’ intercultural competences, language skills, friendships, tolerance as well as mutual understanding.

-The project is implemented in coperation with the Center for Citizenship Education (CEO) in Warsaw, Poland.
+The project was implemented in coperation with the Center for Citizenship Education (CEO) in Warsaw, Poland.